 Determination of the moisture content of soils is a common laboratory procedure.
 The moisture content of soils, when combined with data obtained from other tests, provides significant information about the characteristics of the soil.
-For example, knowing the water content to liquid limit ratio (wc/LL) is an important part of the assessment of liquefaction of fine-grained soils.
+For example, knowing the water content to liquid limit ratio (w_c/LL) is an important part of the assessment of liquefaction of fine-grained soils.

-As this test involves drying out soil samples in an oven at 105 to 1100 C, serious errors in determination of the moisture content may be introduced if the soil contains other components, such as petroleum products or easily ignitable solids.
+As this test involves drying out soil samples in an oven at 105 to 110° C, serious errors in determination of the moisture content may be introduced if the soil contains other components, such as petroleum products or easily ignitable solids.
 When the soils contain fibrous organic matter, absorbed water may be present in the organic fibres as well as in void spaces.
 If the reference test procedure does not differentiate between pore water and absorbed water in organic fibres, the moisture content measured will be the total moisture lost rather than free moisture lost (from void spaces).
 As discussed later, this may introduce serious errors in the determination of Atterberg limits.

-4.3.2 Particle-Size Distribution
+4.3.2 PARTICLE-SIZE DISTRIBUTION

 The purpose of the test is to determine the percentage of the various grain sizes comprising the soil.
 This is carried out using a series of finer and finer sieves, using either a 'wet sieving' or 'dry sieving' procedure.
 For the fraction of the soil containing very fine particles (ie finer than 63 microns) a hydrometer is used instead.
 The particle-size distribution (PSD) is used to determine the textural classification of soils (ie gravel, sand, silt, clay, etc.) which in turn is used to assess the engineering characteristics such as permeability and strength.

 While knowledge of the PSD of the soil is useful for assessing soil behaviour, it is not necessarily required for assessment of liquefaction triggering potential.
 The primary behaviour characteristics of a soil (ie whether it is cohesionless or cohesive material) can often be determined directly from viewing borehole samples or CPT data.
-In this case, only the fines content (FC) is necessary for the liquefaction analysis.
+In this case, only the fines content (Fc) is necessary for the liquefaction analysis.

-Laboratory FC data can be used to develop a site-specific CPT-C{FC} correlation when using the Boulanger and Idriss (2014) CPT-based liquefaction triggering method.
-It can also be used to reduce the under-prediction of FC by the CPT that can occur in low plasticity silty soils when using the Robertson and Wride (1998) relationship.
-In the case of silty soils (ie silty sands/sandy silts) in particular, the use of site-specific FC data can potentially reduce over-prediction of liquefaction triggering that sometimes occur when using a CPT-based simplified triggering method.
+Laboratory Fc data can be used to develop a site-specific CPT-C{FC} correlation when using the Boulanger and Idriss (2014) CPT-based liquefaction triggering method.
+In the case of silty soils (ie silty sands/sandy silts) in particular, the use of site-specific Fc data can potentially reduce over-prediction of liquefaction triggering that sometimes occur when using a CPT-based simplified triggering method.